-The trailer coupling may only be connected to towing vehicles where the clearances for the stabiliser can be observed, in accordance with EC Directive 94/20 (DIN74058).
+The trailer coupling may only be connected to towing vehicles where the clearances for the stabiliser can be observed, in accordance with EC Directive 94/20 or UNECE R55 (DIN74058).
 If these clearances are infringed by special attachments, then the use must be checked separately.